joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 Implementation preferences:

-* We favor separating functional code from stateful code.
-For example we separate the Cart (with functional code) and the Cart (with stateful code).
+* We favor separation of functional code from stateful code.
+For example we separate the Till concept (which is functional) and the Cart concept (which is stateful).

-* We favor writing files that have separation of concerns, rather than combining a bunch of stuff into one file.
-For example we separate the concepts of a Till (with the concern of tallying a total cost) and an Offer (with the concern of providing specialize logic such as buy one get one free).
+* We favor separation of domain concerns.
+For example we separate the Till concept (which focuses on the concern of tallying a total cost) and the Offer concept (which focuses on the concern of special-case discounts).

+* We favor separation of files.
+For example we will create separate files `shop.rb`, `cart.rb`, `till.rb`, `offer.rb`, `checkout.rb`.

 Testing preferences:

 * We favor readable test names that have plenty of detail, rather than test names that aren't as obvious.

 * We favor test driven development (TDD) which writes a test and runs the test to prove it fails, then implements the logic and runs the test to prove it succeeds.

+* We favor Ruby Minitest test style with `assert()`, rather than Minitest spec style with `expect()`, because the test style tends to be faster to write and clearer to refactor as needed.

 ## Exercise 1: Shopping cart